TROOP MITRE 2025 WORK WEEKEND

 Lodging

 Apache/Seminole cabins: ceiling fan, electric light and outlet, rugged trail and a climb to all the cabins except Seminole 3 which is at trail level; restroom and shower facilities at “The Oaks” nearby.
-The first 4 requests for Seminole 3 can be accommodated.
+There are 12 cabins with 4 beds in each cabin.
+Seminole 1 has bunked beds.

 RV hookups: 30- and 50- Amp hookups available.
 First 8 requests can be accommodated.

-Kiva: The Kiva is the most accessible of our lodging facilities with a ramp and restroom and shower facilities within the building.
-The first 7 requests for the Kiva can be accommodated, so please reserve these places for those with mobility/health needs.
+Kiva: The Kiva is an accessible lodging facility with a ramp at the entrance and restroom and shower facilities within the building.
+The bedrooms have window AC units.
+The front room near the Trading Post is a double room.
+The last room on the right down the hall has three beds.
+The other rooms are single rooms.
+The first 8 requests for the Kiva can be accommodated, so please reserve these places for those with mobility/health needs.

 In Town: Some folks choose to stay in town.
 Just indicate on the registration form if this is your choice.